 Setting up e-mail and two-factor authentication

 Starting in November 2020, Waterloo will require the use of Two Factor Authentication(2FA) for many of these services and resources.
 You can view the IST site on how to set up 2FA

 Workday is the service used to manage training, payroll information and vacation requests.
 You will need to go through the instructions listed under onboarding found on the Workday user guide site in order to start receiving payment.

 Online Profile Builder and personal web pages

 The Online Faculty Information System (OFIS) is a faculty-member database that generates online profiles for faculty members using a combination of user-provided information and automatically generated data from several institutional sources such as Human Resources.
 In order to make full use of OFIS, faculty members need to add information about their activities not contained in other institutional databases.
-To set up an OFIS profile or for assistance with updating content, please contact Amanda Guderian or Daniella Cross.
-If you wish to set up a personal webpage, we offer this through the Open Scholar system.
-For assistance with Open Scholar, please contact Daniella Cross.
+To set up an OFIS profile or for assistance with updating content, please contact Margaret O'Neill and Daniella Cross.
+If you wish to set up a personal webpage, you can use Open Scholar or request a WCMS website; please contact Daniella Cross for assistance with this.

 Instructions to update OFIS or Open Scholar yourself are available on the Communications and Digital Media digital resources page.
-Login is required for this page - if you are not able to log in, contact Amanda Guderian or Daniella Cross.
+Login is required for this page - if you are not able to log in, contact Daniella Cross.